heyaxenth-dev/kasUbAyTech/README.md

 - Edit existing questions
 - Modify IT, CS, and IS scores for each option
 - Higher scores indicate better compatibility
+- For adaptive assessment, questions with high variance between courses are prioritized

 ## Troubleshooting